AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 * The calculate function to be used by the base optimizer when calculate() function is called.

-### setLearningRateScheduler()
+### setLearningRateValueScheduler()

-Sets a scheduler for the learning rate.
+Sets a value scheduler for the learning rate.

 ```
-BaseOptimizer:setLearningRateScheduler(LearningRateScheduler: ValueSchedulerObject)
+BaseOptimizer:setLearningRateScheduler(LearningRateValueScheduler: ValueSchedulerObject)
 ```

 #### Parameters:

-# LearningRateScheduler: The value scheduler object to be used by the learning rate.
+# LearningRateValueScheduler: The value scheduler object to be used by the learning rate.

-### setLearningRateScheduler()
+### setLearningRateValueScheduler()

-Gets the scheduler for the learning rate.
+Gets the value scheduler for the learning rate.

 ```
 BaseOptimizer:getLearningRateScheduler(): ValueSchedulerObject